 The Commercial Paper Directions regulate the issue of commercial papers.
 Commercial papers may be issued by companies including NBFCs, provided that any fund-based facility they have availed from banks or financial institutions are classified as standard assets by all banks and financial institutions at the time of their issue.
 The Commercial Paper Directions determine the form, mode of issuance, rating and documentation procedures for the issue of commercial papers.
 In terms of the Commercial Paper Directions, commercial papers are issued as promissory notes and are to be held in dematerialized form.
 They are issued at a discount to face value, in a minimum denomination of ₹ 5 lacs or multiples thereof.
-Issuers, whose total commercial paper issuance in a calendar year is ₹ 1,000 crore or more, must also obtain a credit rating for their commercial papers from at least two credit rating agencies and adopt the lower of these ratings.
+Issuers, whose total commercial papers from at least two credit rating agencies and adopt the lower of these ratings.
 The minimum rating for a commercial paper shall be 'A3'.
 The directions further provide for secondary market trading in commercial papers, buyback of commercial papers and the obligations of the issuer, the issuing and paying agent and credit rating agencies in the issue of commercial papers.